EASYNETY/1ta/docs/features/classes/educational-features-integration.md

 - `PUT /classes/:id` - Update a class
 - `DELETE /classes/:id` - Delete a class
 - `GET /teachers/:teacherId/taught-classes` - Get classes taught by a teacher
-- `GET /students/:studentId/enrolled-classes` - Get classes a student is enrolled in
+- `GET /students/:studentId/enroled-classes` - Get classes a student is enroled in

 ### Schedule